di-brian/clan-fight-performance-tracker/README.md

 **Kills and Deaths:** Your total kills and deaths during the fight, based on either built in KDR, kill messages in chat or loot piles

 **Snares:** The total amount of snares thrown and the amount that were successful.
-Will only display with regular prayer book selected
+Will only display when user is on regular spellbook

 **Average Tank Time:** The amount of time you tanked a pile for on average over all your deaths.
 Live tank time while being piled is displayed in ()